Qu1ck5h0t/qu1ck5h0t/readme.md

 I'm a computing student.
 If you ask me if I'm CS or CE, answer is I don't know because I've received offers from great universities where I applied CS, and I'm waiting on many schools where I applied CE.
 So let's just call me a "computing student" for now.

 I upload my cool projects here, either for visibility (looking at you, HR/AO guy) or to prove that my programmes aren't malicious, because to be fair I do make some stuff that could very easily hurt people if closed source.
 So no FBI, I am NOT the guy you're looking for.

+Before we go further, I'd like you to know that more stuff can be found on my website at https://qu1ck5h0t.github.io/

 With that said, check this stuff out! :D

 ### Utilities
 - [TempC](https://github.com/Qu1ck5h0t/tempc) - Effectively an interpretive C runtime